caetas/CookieCutter/README.md

 git remote add origin <repo_ssh>
 git push --all
 git push origin --tags
+git checkout main
+git merge cookiecutter
+git push --set-upstream origin main
 ```
+**In the repository settings, change the default branch to main.
+You can delete the other branches if you wish.**
 Head over to the generated README.md file to read about the next steps and a more in-depth explanation of the generated project's
 features.